As an RCI, a Bottom Rope is probably what you will spend most of your time setting up.

 The set up should be tidy, easily adjustable simple to understand and 100% bombproof.

-Below are basic step by step instructions that RCI trainees might find useful.
-This blog is designed to jog your memory rather than teach this set up from scratch, so if you are not experienced in the skills required to build this set up, please don’t attempt it without additional guidance.
+Below are the basic step by step instructions that RCI trainees might find useful.
+This blog is designed to jog your memory rather than teach this set up from scratch, so if you are not experienced in the skills required to build this setup, please don’t attempt it without additional guidance.

 How many anchors should you put in a bottom rope set up?
 As many as it takes for the set up to be safe.